inbargabe/telegraf-observability-pipeline/README.md

 # Telegraf Observability Pipeline

-A complete observability solution using Telegraf, AWS Kinesis, Lambda, InfluxDB, and Grafana, all provisioned with Terraform.
+A complete observability solution using Telegraf, InfluxDB, and Grafana, all provisioned with Terraform.

 ## Architecture